splicebox/MntJULiP/README.md

 ```
 cd MntJULiP; python3 setup.py install
 ```
-Add "--user --prefix=" option if you want to install MntJULiP locally or you don't have the administrative privileges:
+Add "--user" option if you want to install MntJULiP locally or you don't have the administrative privileges:
 ```
-cd MntJULiP; python3 setup.py install --user --prefix=
+cd MntJULiP; python3 setup.py install --user
 ```

 ### <a name="usage"></a> Usage